 By the numbers

 Last year, librarians taught over 12,000 students as part of 600+ instruction sessions.

 Every discipline or academic program on campus has a subject librarian who can provide course-integrated information literacy instruction.
 Subject librarians prepare sessions to align with course content, assignments, and programmatic or discipline-specific information literacy goals.

 Special Collections and University Archives provides information literacy instruction in archives and primary source materials, including topics specific to Towson University history.
 Contact Ashley Todd-Diaz, Assistant University Librarian for Special Collections and University Archives, for more information.

-In Fall 2020, Information literacy instruction will be delivered online.
+In Spring 2021, Information literacy instruction will be delivered online.
 Contact Claire Holmes, User Instruction Coordinator, with any questions.

 Course integrated library instruction is a key factor in student success; collaborative planning between subject librarian and departmental faculty ensures the optimum outcome for student research.

 Before your session, please provide your subject librarian with a copy of the specific assignment to be addressed within the library instruction session.